philnielsen/trisongulate/README.md

 ### To Run

-1. `go install ./..`
+1. `go install ./...`
 2. fill in local.env with Spotify creds
-3. `trisongulate "ramble on" "baba o'riley" "we will rock you"`
+3. `trisongulate -t "ramble on" -t "baba o'riley" -t "we will rock you"`
 4. Enjoy those tunes that are spit out!

 #### Awesome Libraries Used